 The general techniques can trace their roots to standard HUD-FHA techniques of housing market analysis correlating changes in employment, people, households, and housing units typically at the county level.
 Migration by age group is factored into the calculations for each market.
 These "Techniques" were first published by HUD-FHA more than 40 years ago, just about the time that "urabn economics" as a discipline was in its infancy.

-Today, URBEK's market analysis proprietary software connects regularly published employment, population, and housing data with the HUD special income distributions through the annual American Housing Survey estimates by the U. S. Census Bureau.
+Today, URBEK's market analysis proprietary software connects regularly published employment, population, and housing data with the HUD special income distributions through the annual American Community Survey estimates by the U. S. Census Bureau.
 This software was developed by URBEK founder Gilbert Till.